-Until recently, when patients wanted illnesses treated, or had specific complaints that they wanted diagnosed, they went to see a doctor.
-They were then charged a consultation fee by the doctor, or had a third-party insurance cover the cost partially or completely.
+Until recently, when patients wanted illnesses treated, or had specific complaints that they wanted to be diagnosed, they went to see a doctor.
+They were then charged a consultation fee by the doctor or had a third-party insurance cover the cost partially or completely.

 Later, a third option was born: Telemedicine.

 As the name suggests, telemedicine involves a doctor examining a patient through a Video Conference, without the doctor and patient being physically present in the same room.
 Telemedicine used to be restricted to the occasional two-way video consultation, but with the advances in handheld devices over the last few years, a new breed of telemedicine solutions has emerged.

 Today, the television has been replaced by the smartphone.

 Tele healthcare is being used to treat a very specific set of health-related issues, such as sinus infections, colds, rashes, asthma, influenza and other similar maladies.
 A telehealth visit can also help patients decide if you need to see your own doctor or are in need of urgent/intensive care.
 Apart from the logistical and operational conveniences, telemedicine, and specifically electronic video visits, make a lot of financial sense